gregorypost89/Indicators/README.md

 outside of the range.
 For example, with an ATR of 14, our first 14 columns won't have an ATR because we don't have 14 previous days of information

-#####This section may be incorporated into averageTrueRange.py module in future releases for flexibility with other indicator modules)
+<H5>This section may be incorporated into averageTrueRange.py module in future
+ releases for flexibility with other indicator modules</H5>

 ![alt text](images/periodATR.png)